ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 Rust, unlike most other languages, does not have a concept of null.
 It does not exist!
 If `x = 1`, then x *is* an integer, and will *always* be an integer.

-Rust expresses optional typed with an enum called `Option`:
+Rust expresses optional values with an enum called `Option`:
 ```rust
 pub enum Option<T> {
     None,